tachtler/browscap4jFileReader/README.md

 ## TODO:
 A list of possible changes for the future:

+- Think about, NOT to determine mostly unmaintained or deprecated fields.
 - Change some return values (Getter/Setter) inside the Browscap4jBean from String to Boolean.

 ## Thanks to